 Whether you want to call these mini pecan pies or giant pecan tassies, they are the perfect little pre-portioned dessert for holiday gatherings (or for keeping in your freezer for when you want a little treat).
 But the best part is that these Mini Dark Chocolate Pecan Pies are incredibly easy, so if you’re intimidated by pie baking, this is an excellent place to start.
-Pecan pies tend to be a little too sweet for me, so I added a little bitter dark chocolate to balance the extremely sweet caramel-y filling.
+Pecan pie tends to be a little too sweet for me, so I added a little bitter dark chocolate to balance the extremely sweet caramel-y filling.
 I also experimented with adding a pinch of flakey sea salt to the top of a couple of the pecan pies, which was quite delightful!

 Want more holiday food?
 Check out our Holiday Recipes category.